This story is about bullying in school.

 “Well, it turns out that he was in my classroom,” said Dad laughing, “but he paid no attention to me, instead he got together with the group of children who made fun of me.”

 “Silly Uncle Hank!”
 Said Sara, frowning.

-“I hate bullies” Sara said crossing her arms “if I could travel to the past she would tell the teacher to scold them!”
+“I hate bullies,” Sara said crossing her arms “if I could travel to the past I would tell the teacher to scold them!”

 “What things, dad?”
 Sara asked eagerly.

 “He told them that they were bad kids and that he was not going to be their friends anymore,” Dad said, “then he got off the table, put his arm around my shoulders like a good friend, and told me that those kids were not going to bother me anymore because from then on, he would be taking care of me.”
 Sara clapped her hands excitedly and began to laugh, while her dad nodded several times and smiled fondly.
 “After that day they never bothered me again, not even at the university which Uncle Hank and I went to together,” Dad remembered.
 “Hank protected me like an older brother and that’s why he’s your uncle because he like family.”

 “That is the most beautiful story in the world,” said Sara, as she hugged her dad.